MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-insights-for-extensions.md

 [!INCLUDE[2020_releasewave2.md](../includes/2020_releasewave2.md)]

-This article describes how to develop an extension to send telemetry data to Azure Application Insights for monitoring and analyzing. [!INCLUDE[prod_short](includes/prod_short.md)] emits telemetry data for several operations that occur when extension code is run.
-You can configure an extension to send this telemetry data to a specific Application Insights resource on Microsoft Azure.
-For an overview about the telemetry with Application Insights, see [Monitoring and Analyzing Telemetry](../administration/telemetry-overview.md).
+This article describes how to setup an extension to send telemetry data to Azure Application Insights for monitoring and analyzing. [!INCLUDE[prod_short](includes/prod_short.md)] emits telemetry data for several operations that occur when extension code is run.
+For an overview about the telemetry with Azure Application Insights, see [Monitoring and Analyzing Telemetry](../administration/telemetry-overview.md).

-This feature targets publishers of per-tenant extensions to give them insight into issues in their extensions before partners and customers report them.
+This feature targets publishers of per-tenant or appsource extensions to give them insight into issues in their extensions before partners and customers report them.

 ## Get an Application Insights resource in Azure